jogijas/meter_bridge_simulator/README.md

 # 🔬 Meter Bridge (Slide Wire Bridge) Simulator

-A modern, responsive web-based physics simulator developed using **Vite**, **Tailwind CSS**, and vanilla JavaScript modules.
+A modern, responsive web-based physics simulator developed using **Vite**, **vanilla** and **JavaScript modules**.
 This interactive application mimics a physical laboratory apparatus setup, enabling students and researchers to calculate an unknown electrical resistance value using the classical **Wheatstone Bridge Balanced Principle**.

 ---